-Marino Casino.
+Farmleigh.
 The coach leaves Dublin Airport at 2.15pm.
-Given the large number of flights to Dublin from the UK and other airports, flights are not included in the package.
-Designed by Sir William Chambers in 1757, the Casino at Marino is one of the most intriguing and beautiful houses of its time, Europe-wide.
+Given the large number of flights to Dublin from the UK and elsewhere, flights are not included in the package.
+Farmleigh House, on the outskirts of Dublin, is now the official guest house for state visitors, with eclectic interior decor and extensive grounds.
 The hotel for the first three nights is Cliff at Lyons, a refurbished estate village in rural Co.
 Kildare.

 Russborough, Castletown.
 Both are among the finest and best-preserved Palladian houses in the British Isles, with the classic composition of central range linked to lower side pavilions by quadrant colonnades.
 Both are encrusted internally with magnificent stucco sculpture, and both, having suffered denuding and neglect, are again well stocked with excellent and appropriate furniture and paintings.
 Castletown is the larger, with a façade more Roman Baroque than Palladian, a breathtaking double-height hall, brass balustrade and a magnificent long gallery.